vishalbakshi/ThoughtBoard/README.md

 # Core Functionality

-Allow user to write down and then iteratively categorize and group those thoughts.
+Allow user to write down and then iteratively categorize and group their thoughts.